Research and evidence-based therapy and counseling

 Where are you located?

 I am in the South Bay Area of California, but I currently only see clients online.
-I am licensed in both CA and OR, so I can see residents of either California or Oregon.
+I am licensed in California, Oregon and Idaho.

 Who do you work with?

-I work with adults and teenagers, individuals and couples.
+I work with adults and teenagers, individuals, families and couples.

 Therapy, over the internet, does that work?